How Long Do Startups Take to Become Profitable?

 Ramen Profitability Versus Actual Profitability

-The Path of Startup Profitability
+The Path to Startup Profitability

 Year One